ams-hackers/gbforth/docs/your-first-game.md

 The `init-input` word makes sure the system is ready to accept key presses, which we can get with the word `key`.
 We need to add a new word to convert a key code to a note.
-It's a bit similar to the `.key` word we wrote earlier:
+It's a bit similar to the `.note` word we wrote earlier:

 ```fs
 : key>note ( c -- n )